imandra-ai/reasonml-tic-tac-toe/README.md

 ![Imandra](img/imandra_raas_logo.svg "Imandra")

 This repo contains a ReasonReact app containing a game of Tic Tac Toe.
+The core logic of the game has been checked with some verification statements using [Imandra](https://www.imandra.ai).

 See https://docs.imandra.ai/imandra-docs/notebooks/reasonml-tic-tac-toe/ for a walk through of the model, and explanation of the `verify` and `instance` comments throughout the file `src/TicTacToeLogic.re`.